 Many small and medium-sized businesses use a backup or even a sync solution for their data when archiving is the approach that better suits their needs.
 A data backup is for recovery from hardware failure or recent data corruption or loss, and an archive is for space management and long-term retention.
 If you’re using a data backup or sync service to store data you wish to keep permanently or long-term, you’re trying to fit a round peg into a square hole.

 What’s the Best Use for Backup?

 - Working files currently being edited or in a live project.

 - Documents, correspondence, application settings, and other transient system information.

 - Finished projects for which you wish to retain all or just the primary data files used.

-- Photos and videos that you might use again at some time in the future.
+- Photos and videos that you might use again.

-- Media that has value to your business for possible future sales.
+- Media that is invaluable to your business.